goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/README.md

 - When it is down, the entire system is down.
 - When you need to scale up/down, everything is scaled up/down

-# Microservices-ready monolith
+# Microservices-ready monolith (aka: Modular Monolith)

-Many companies failed to refactor their monolith application into microservices.
+Many companies failed to refactor their monolith application into microservices, thus failing to support their business growth.

 Other companies are investing too much in Kubernetes or other expensive technologies.
-They are paying too much for something they didn't need.
+They are investing too much for something they didn't need.
+Technology become their cost center, and they have very few resources to grow their businesses.

-We can improve the situation by creating a modular monolith application.
-This modular monolith should be deployable as microservices later.
+We can improve the situation by creating a __modular monolith application__.
+At the very beginning of your business, you should start with a cheap monolith app.
+But later, you should be able to split your application into microservices.

-You can think of the application as a super-soldier with much training.
+You can think of the __modular monolith application__ as a __super-soldier__ with much training and equipments.
 Alone, this super-soldier is already capable of many things.
 This super soldier can shoot, fight, drive a helicopter, and even hack a satellite.

 ![image of a single super soldier](images/super-soldier-monolith.jpg)

 But when you do a bigger mission, you cannot rely on a single super-soldier.
-A team consisting of multiple soldiers with different specializations will do better.
+A team consisting of multiple soldiers with less equipment and different specializations will do better.

-So you deploy multiple super-soldiers and assign specific roles/equipment for each of them.

 ![image of multiple super soldiers](images/super-soldier-microservices.jpg)